genderkit/genderkit/_resources/referral-appointment.md

 ### What might I be asked?

-Many clinics publish their referral form on their website, so you can look ahead to see exactly which questions your GP might ask you.
+Many clinics publish their referral form on their website, so you can look ahead to see exactly which questions you might be asked.

-Common questions that GPs might ask include:
+Common questions that you will likely be asked include:

 - What is your current gender identity and pronouns?
 - Have you previously attended a gender clinic?